-I now live in Austin, Texas and occasionally speak at the local esthetic schools to future esthetic graduates, as you can see me doing here.
+I now live in Austin, Texas, and will occasionally speak at the local esthetic schools to future esthetic graduates, as you can see me doing on my Instagram.
 I always enjoy seeing what the schools are teaching these future estheticians.
-Surprisingly, other then some new advancements in skin care, the general curriculum is very similar to when I attended esthetics school.
+Surprisingly, other than some new advancements in skincare, the general curriculum is very similar to when I attended.

 Here are my five tips to help you find the best esthetics school in your area:

 In my case, I was ready to get working and knew that I would receive continuing education at my new job.
-25 years have passed and I love being an esthetician more than ever.
-If you love skin care, this profession is for you!
+Thirty years have passed and I love being an esthetician more than ever.
+If you love skincare and are passionate about lifelong learning, this profession is for you!